Chapter 18

 “In all actuality, and with no pun intended, they are one of the few creatures on earth that actually appear to look sadder when the sun is shining.”

 After the laughter subsided, we looked around and saw how everything had taken form.
 In a mellow kind of way, it felt like we were in a large terrarium, one without a top.
-At least five degrees warmer was it down here than up there, but it felt like ten, where it exhibited a semitropical atmosphere.
-As I gazed about to find a world encased around me, I could almost imagine myself being in the jungles of Vietnam long after the war had ended.
+It was at least five degrees warmer down here than it was up there, but it felt like ten, where it exhibited a semitropical atmosphere.
+As Peter began rooting around, I gazed about to find a world encased around me, I could almost imagine myself being in the jungles of Vietnam long after the war had ended.
 We made our way through a labyrinth of small trees that had grown upwards toward the center and were now looking at bushes that had accumulated around the corners.
 Not one thorn in here, thank God.

 “That would flip me out, man.”